 In some applications you will want to machine a groove or recess into the outside dimension of the part you are making.
 This is best carried out by plunging a shaped tool into the part.

 Head speed and surface feed should be the same as for turning procedures.

-Rapidly plunge into the material, up to .050" (1.25mm) per second hand feed.
-You must get in and out fast so shaving does not wrap back around the work piece.
-Your tool will be shaped to the configuration of the groove
+Rapidly plunge into the material, up to 1.25 mm(.050") per second hand feed.
+You must get in and out fast so shaving does not wrap back around the workplace.

-Your tool will be shaped to the configuration of the groove you want looking approximately from the top of your tool down it will resemble the cut you are seeking.
-Allow approximately 1/16" (2mm) wider width on your tool to compensate for the urethane pushing away from the tool and then contracting back.
-Your tool needs as much rake on the sides and the top as you can get, eighteen (180) degrees if possible.
+Your tool will be shaped to the configuration of the groove you want - looking from the top of your tool down, it will resemble the cut you are seeking.
+Allow approximately 2 mm(1/16") wider width on your tool to compensate for the urethane pushing away from the tool and then contracting back.

+Your Tool needs as much rake on the sides and the top as you can get, 180 if possible.